Higher order Magnus expansions for driven two-level quantum dynamics: Conclusions and Outlook

 A simple yet effective twist of this study is to employ the \(\mathfrak{su}(2)\) algebra to decompose the Magnus expansion.
 This procedure can be generalized to the non-Hermitian case\cite{LDC25}, without significant changes.
 Furthermore, also multiple axis driving can and should be studied along the lines that we used herein.
 In addition, it seems to be a natural extension to apply the \(\mathfrak{su}(3)\) algebra\cite{Byrd-SU3} to treat three-level systems.
 Furthermore, the Magnus coefficients are very often expressed as multi-variate oscillating integrals.
 This indicates that that the Magnus approximation often becomes accurate under both large and small parameter limits, as we have noticed in the results of the LZSM and Rabi model.
 An error estimation analysis\cite{Lakos2023MagnusIIA, Blanes_1998} seems very appealing, yet it is far beyond the present study's scope.

 Finally, in \cite{Petiziol2024} the ME is used to design an effective driving along a third axis from a commutator of Pauli $\sigma_x$ and $\sigma_z$ matrices.
 To show this, the authors employed the Magnus-Floquet expansion to second order, whose accuracy depends on frequency.
-Yet our study shows that the validity of the ME is in general not limited by the range of frequency, which might trigger new insights for the design of effective counter-diabatic Hamiltonians \cite{Berry2009}.
+Yet our study shows that the validity of the ME is in general not limited by the frequency range, which might trigger new insights for the design of effective counter-diabatic Hamiltonians \cite{Berry2009} allowing adiabatic transitions within finite time\cite{Demirplak2003adiabatic}.
+In a similar vein, correction dissipators for a driven system have been derived in \cite{Balazs2025} by using a truncated Magnus expansion.
+The ideas presented here may help to optimize this procedure.